Neato Robotics Botvac D6 Connected Robovac review

 With the dock ready, place the D6 on top to enable it to charge.
 Once the battery is full, then you start it on its first vacuum.

-There are two main control methods, the first is using the start button on the unit.
-You could control your D6 using the app.
+There are two main control methods, the first is using the buttons on the unit.
+You could control your D6 using the Neato app.

-If you decide to use the unit’s start button, then you’ll miss out on some of the advanced features of the app.
-You’ll also need to use the supplied boundary marker tape to block your D6 from entering rooms you don’t want to be cleaned.
+If you decide to use the controls on the unit, then you’ll miss out on some of the advanced features of the app.
+You’ll also need to use the supplied boundary marker tape to block the Neato D6 from entering rooms you don’t want to be cleaned.

-The app has a floorplan feature which allows you to block certain rooms with a few clicks.
-Using the app you can start the D6 remotely, pause it at any point and check the battery status, plus a lot more.
+The app has a floor plan feature which allows you to block certain rooms with a few clicks.
+Using the app you can start the Neato Robotics D6 remotely, pause it at any point and check the battery status, plus a lot more.

 Regardless of which method you use, Neato recommends watching the D6 during its first few vacuums to ensure it operates efficiently.

 It’s always worth checking the dustbin after the fist vacuum, even for curiosity’s sake!
-You’ll probably be surprised how much the Neato D6 collects.
+You’ll probably be surprised how much dust the Botvac D6 collects.

 In terms of modes, using the app, you can select from 4 different settings.

-As the most basic mode, your Neato D6 will start by exploring the room and then will begin to vacuum the floor.
+As the most basic mode, your Neato Botvac D6 will start by exploring the room and then will begin to vacuum the floor collecting dust, dirty and pet hairs.
 The on-board software breaks the room into 4.5 by 4.5 m sections.

 The D6 will keep vacuuming sections until the entire area is cleaned.
 Once the room is completed vacuum, assuming the D6 can detect doorways, it will move on to the next room.